InOutLake/autodocs/configuration/ruleset.md

    - Bug fixes without functional changes typically do not require documentation updates.

 5. **Output Format Requirements**
    - Always output decisions in JSON format using the specified structure.
+Nothing but the JSON must be present in the answer.
    - Maintain consistency in alias usage across all operations.

----